Network comparison via encoding, decoding, and causality: Gaussian variable defined by the function of Laplacian

 where $\operatorname{det}\left(\cdot\right)$ denotes the determinant.

-In sum, an appropriate solution of questions (I-II) requires us to represent network $\mathcal{G}\left(V,E\right)$ by a Gaussian variable in Eq. (\ref{EQ13}), which ensures the topology-dependent smoothness and maximum entropy properties of mapping $\phi$ (see \textbf{Fig. 1}).
-Such a variable is completely characterized by a function of the discrete Schr\"{o}dinger operator of the network \cite{biyikoglu2007laplacian}, whose precision matrix (the inverse of covariance matrix) is $L^{\dagger}+\frac{1}{n}J$.
+In sum, a possible solution of questions (I-II) is to represent $\mathcal{G}$ by a Gaussian variable in Eq. (\ref{EQ13}), which ensures the topology-dependent smoothness and maximum entropy properties of mapping $\phi$ (see Fig. 1).
+Such a variable is characterized by a function of the Laplacian operator \cite{biyikoglu2007laplacian}, whose precision matrix is $L^{\dagger}+\frac{1}{n}J$.

-Surprisingly, we notice that our result in Eq. (\ref{EQ13}) is similar with the graph signal characterization \cite{dong2016learning,kalofolias2016learn} derived by factor analysis \cite{bartholomew2011latent} and low-rank models \cite{tipping1999probabilistic,roweis1997algorithms} in the field of engineering, which states that a Gaussian Markov random field representation (a special type of Gaussian variable) improves graph Laplacian learning in practice \cite{dong2016learning,kalofolias2016learn}.
-The main difference between Refs. \cite{dong2016learning,kalofolias2016learn} and our work lies in that they pre-set the covariance matrix as $\Sigma=L^{\dagger}$ while we define $\Sigma=L+\frac{1}{n}J$.
+Interestingly, we notice that Eq. (\ref{EQ8}) is similar with the graph signal characterization \cite{dong2016learning,kalofolias2016learn} derived by factor analysis \cite{bartholomew2011latent} and low-rank models \cite{tipping1999probabilistic,roweis1997algorithms}, which states that a Gaussian Markov random field representation (a special type of Gaussian variable) improves graph learning in practice \cite{dong2016learning,kalofolias2016learn}.
+The difference between Refs. \cite{dong2016learning,kalofolias2016learn} and our work lies in that they assume the covariance matrix as $\Sigma=L^{\dagger}$ while we define $\Sigma=L+\frac{1}{n}J$.
 This similarity suggests the validity of our ideas from the perspective of computation practice.
-In Sec. \ref{Sec8-3}, we present a more comprehensive comparison between our results and previous studies \cite{dong2016learning,kalofolias2016learn} from the perspective of graph signal.
+In general, our definition can be treated as a variant of existing approaches \cite{dong2016learning,kalofolias2016learn}.
+Our main progress lies in that we offer a theoretical explanation for the mechanisms underlying the successes of these engineering practices from the perspectives of topology-dependent smoothness and maximum entropy.
+In Sec. \ref{Sec8-2}, we present a comprehensive comparison between our work and previous studies \cite{dong2016learning,kalofolias2016learn}.